Our Vision

 Photos: Daphne Fisher, Moira Neal, Guy Richardson, Jon Pavey, Penny Reeves

 In developing our plans, we have had advice from specialists from the local BCN Wildlife Trust, Natural England, Cambridgeshire County Council’s Biodiversity & Greenspaces Team, RSPB and others.
 Specific advice from BCN Wildlife Trust specialists includes stating Long Meadow has the potential to become a flower-rich meadow of note (they judge the meadow’s current condition is better than average, but it could be better under a modified grassland management regime).
-They have also identified Croft Close Set-aside as a site where Nightingales might breed.
+They have also identified Croft Close Nature Reserve as a site where Nightingales might breed.